-3. Legislation and guidance
+3. Legislation and Guidance

-This is based on the statutory Special Educational Needs and Disability (SEND) Code of Practice and the following legislation:
+This is based on the statutory guidance Special Educational Needs and Disability (SEND) Code of Practice, Keeping Children Safe in Education and working together to improve school attendance.

+This policy is also based on the following legislation:

-- > Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND - ➤ The Special Educational Needs and Disability Regulations 2014, which sets out local authorities' and schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the special educational needs (SEN) information report - ➤ The Equality Act 2010 (section 20), which sets out the school's duties to make reasonable adjustments for pupils with disabilities - ➤ The Public Sector Equality Duty (section 149 of the Equality Act 2010), which sets out the school's responsibilities to eliminate discrimination, harassment and victimisation; and advance equality of opportunity and foster good relations between people who share a protected characteristic (which includes having a disability) and those who don't share it - ➤ The Governance Handbook, which sets out governance responsibilities for pupils with SEND - ➤ The School Admissions Code, which sets out the school's obligation to admit all pupils whose education, health and care (EHC) plan names the school, and its duty not to unfairly disadvantage children with a disability or with special educational needs
+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND - The Special Educational Needs and Disability Regulations 2014, which set out local authorities' and schools' responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the special educational needs (SEN) information report - The Equality Act 2010 (section 20), which sets out the school's duties to make reasonable adjustments for pupils with disabilities - The Public Sector Equality Duty (section 149 of the Equality Act 2010), which sets out the school's responsibilities to eliminate discrimination, harassment and victimisation; and advance equality of opportunity and foster good relations between people who share a protected characteristic (which includes having a disability) and those who don't share it - The governance guide for academy trusts which sets out governors'/trustees' responsibilities for pupils with SEND - The School Admissions Code, which sets out the school's obligation to admit all pupils whose education, health and care (EHC) plan names the school, and its duty not to disadvantage unfairly children with a disability or with special educational needs